cruizy22/cruizy22/README.md

-👋 Hi, I'm Caroline Njeri – a passionate Front-End Developer with nearly 3 years of experience building responsive web and mobile applications.
+👋 Hi, I'm Caroline Njeri – a passionate Front-End Developer with 4 years of experience building responsive web and mobile applications.

 👀 What I Do
 I specialize in creating joyful user experiences through clean, efficient code.
 My focus is on front-end technologies that make applications intuitive, fast, and accessible across all devices.